KxSystems/docs/docs/kb/lp.md

 ## Solution

-Edsger W. Dijkstra published an optimised solution in 1959 that calculated cumulative minimums.
+Edsger W. Dijkstra published an optimized solution in 1959 that calculated cumulative minimums.
 A simple Linear Algebra approach entails producing a ‘path connection matrix’ (square matrix with nodes down rows and across columns) showing the distances, which is typically symmetric.
 Inner product is used in repeated iterations to enhance the initial matrix to include paths possible through 1 hop (through 1 intermediate node), 2 hops and so forth by repeated calls.
 The optimal solution (all paths) is found by iterating until no further changes are noted in the matrix (called _transitive closure_).